slashinfty/tournament-organizer/README.md

 ## Tournament Organizer
-A [pure ESM](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) module for organizing tournaments, written in TypeScript.
+A Node.js module for organizing tournaments, written in TypeScript.

 If you are upgrading from v1.X to v2.X, it is strongly recommended you read the [documentation](#Documentation), as a lot has changed.